Adroiti/docs-for-code-review-tools/Pylint-multiple-imports.md

-Pattern: Prefer separate lines over single line for imports
+Pattern: Use of single line instead of separate lines for imports

 Issue: -